-- Knowledge that the declared intentions will satisfy customer requirements if met.
+- The knowledge that the declared intentions will satisfy customer requirements if met.
 (This may be gained from personal assessment or reliance on independent certiﬁcations.)

-- Knowledge that the declared intentions are actually being followed.
+- The knowledge that the declared intentions are actually being followed.
 (This may be gained by personal assessment or reliance on independent audits.)

-- Knowledge that the products and services meet your requirements.
+- The knowledge that the products and services meet your requirements.
 (This may be gained by personal assessment or reliance on independent audits.)

 - Acquire the documents that declare the organization’s plans for achieving quality.